urbanjost/M_intrinsics/docs/intrinsics.md

  - **array** is an _integer_ array
  - **dim** may be of any _integer_ kind.
  - **mask** is a _logical_ array that conforms to **array**
- - The result will by of the same type and kind as **array**.
+ - The result will be of the same type and kind as **array**.
 It is scalar if **dim** does not appear or is 1.
    Otherwise, it is the shape and rank of array reduced by the dimension **dim**.